Pram Town

 Pram Town is the third studio album by British singer-songwriter Darren Hayman and his second with his backing band the Secondary Modern.
 It was released by the Track & Field Organisation on 26 January 2009.
-It is the first part of his "Essex Trilogy".
+Inspired by the town of Harlow, the album is the first part of his "Essex Trilogy," and was described by Hayman as "A Folk Opera."